AdobeDocs/experience-manager-learn.de-DE/help/forms/ic-web-channel-tutorial/partseven.md

 ---
-title: Hinzufügen von Text- und Bildinhalten zum Webkanaldokument
+title: Hinzufügen von Text- und Bildinhalten zum Web-Kanaldokument
 seo-title: Adding text and image content to web channel document
 description: Dies ist Teil 7 eines mehrstufigen Tutorials zum Erstellen Ihres ersten interaktiven Kommunikationsdokuments.
-In diesem Teil fügen wir dem Kopfzeilenbereich Bilder und Textinhalte hinzu.
+In diesem Teil fügen wir dem Kopfzeilen-Bedienfeld Bilder und Textinhalte hinzu.
 seo-description: This is part 7 of a multi-step tutorial for creating your first interactive communications document.
 In this part, we will add images and text content to the header panel.
 uuid: 440f8b74-3be7-4e58-a46e-4110065b7705
 feature: Interactive Communication